 General Education Honors

 To complete General Education Honors, students must take a minimum of five General Education courses in specially designed honors sections.
-Courses chosen normally include the Honors Core, which consists of Honors First Year Seminar, Honors First Year Writing, and Honors Connections (taken in the junior year).
+Courses chosen normally include the Honors Core, which consists of Honors First Year Seminar, Honors First Year Writing, and Honors Connections (taken after FYS 100H and FYW 100H).
 Other honors courses are offered in various disciplines as Distribution requirements.
 Although honors courses are reserved for students in the General Education Honors Program, if space permits and with the permission of the director of honors, other students may take honors sections.
 For more information, write or call the director of honors.

 Outcomes for General Education